CodeDynasty-dev/Jetpath/contributing.md

 ## Ground rules

-Before contributing, read our {link to the Code of Conduct} to learn more about our community guidelines and expectations.
+Before contributing, read our [Code of Conduct](https://github.com/CodeDynasty-dev/Jetpath?tab=coc-ov-file) to learn more about our community guidelines and expectations.

 ## Community engagement